agenterprise/agenterprise/README.md

 - Generate complete AI agent environments from a DSL specification
 - Supports modern Python (3.12+)
-- Integrates with Pydantic, ANTLR, Cookiecutter, and Jinja2
 - Produces ready-to-use code, Dockerfiles, and configuration
 - Designed for enterprise and MDSD (Model-Driven Software Development) workflows